-We do not endorse any particular scenario - our main role is to ensure that we provide the safe, economical and reliable network capacity that is needed to deliver the decarbonisation route that our customers and communities choose.
-It is therefore important that we make sure we have correctly understood your requirements - feedback on these forecasts from customers and stakeholders is vital to ensure that they reflect the plans and ambitions of the communities we serve.
+We do not endorse any particular scenario - our main role is to ensure that we provide the safe, efficient, and reliable network capacity needed to deliver the decarbonisation route that our customers and communities choose.
+It is therefore important that we make sure we have correctly understood your requirements; feedback from our stakeholders is vital to ensure this.

-We look forward to engaging with you and hearing your thoughts over the coming weeks.
+We welcome the feedback we have already received - this document is an updated set of forecasts, based on stakeholder feedback on the forecasts we published on 1st May 2020.
+Given the rate of change in the energy landscape, it is important that this stakeholder input is not a one-off, but a regular process.
+We therefore look forward to continuing to engage with you and hearing your thoughts.
 Please do not hesitate to share your feedback and insights with us, so we can ensure our network continues to meet your needs.

 A final note: regardless of the decarbonisation pathway that our customers end up treading, we recognise that the distribution networks are a key enabler.
 We are already evolving the way we design, build and operate our networks, implementing innovative solutions, and embracing new technologies.
-We are doing this so that we can continue to provide our customers with a safe, reliable and good value electricity supply, whatever the future holds.
+We are doing this so that we can continue to provide our customers with a safe, reliable, and good value electricity supply, whatever the future holds.